eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

   (:documentation "Represents a graph."))
 ```

-A convenience function to construct a graph from the vector of edges:
+This convenience function builds a graph object from the vector of edges:

 ```lisp
 (defun make-graph-from-edges (edges)